CoinDesk recently drew attention to this problem — but they weren’t aware it has been solved

 As well as our native Dapp integrations you can also use Argent to access desktop Dapps.
 We do this through WalletConnect (a standard for connecting mobile wallets to desktop Dapps).

 We’ve customized our WalletConnect integration to make it even safer.
 There are three main security features, as we wrote in this post.

 1. Only approve what you want to spend

 Argent detects if a Dapp is requesting a large amount and encourages you to only approve the amount you want to spend.

 (We also call it ‘pre-authorize’, not approve, to clarify the process).

 With Argent you choose a daily transaction limit.
 Any transactions that exceed this limit are blocked for 24 hours.
 You can unblock them with your Guardians (your hardware wallets or friends you trust).

-This limit also applies to the amount you pre-authorise a Dapp to take.
+This limit also applies to the amount you pre-authorize a Dapp to take.
 This means there’s no risk of anyone draining your wallet.